simpleinjector/Documentation/source/advanced.rst

         where file.Extension.ToLower() == ".dll"
         select Assembly.Load(AssemblyName.GetAssemblyName(file.FullName));

-    container.RegisterCollection<IPlugin>(pluginAssemblies);
+    container.Register.Collection<IPlugin>(pluginAssemblies);

 The given example makes use of an *IPlugin* interface that is known to the application, and probably located in a shared assembly.
-The dynamically loaded plugin .dll files can contain multiple classes that implement *IPlugin*, and all publicly exposed concrete types that implement *IPlugin* will be registered using the **RegisterCollection** method and can get resolved using the default auto-wiring behavior of the container, meaning that the plugin must have a single public constructor and all constructor arguments must be resolvable by the container.
+The dynamically loaded plugin .dll files can contain multiple classes that implement *IPlugin*, and all publicly exposed concrete types that implement *IPlugin* will be registered using the **Register.Collection** method and can get resolved using the default auto-wiring behavior of the container, meaning that the plugin must have a single public constructor and all constructor arguments must be resolvable by the container.
 The plugins can get resolved using *container.GetAllInstances<IPlugin>()* or by adding an *IEnumerable<IPlugin>* argument to a constructor.